PayMe App Homepage Redesign

 Visual Design: New Header Banner

-To maintain consistency with the original homepage header banner, I explored design directions that retained our mascot, PayMeow, and the space-themed elements while introducing fresh styles that complemented the new homepage design.
-I created 15 design variations and presented 3 to the leadership team, allowing stakeholders to evaluate each design's effectiveness within the overall user interface.
+To maintain consistency with the original homepage header banner, I explored design directions that retained our mascot, PayMeow, and space-themed elements while introducing fresh styles.
+Since PayMe features festive themes year-round, ensuring the banner matched the new homepage layout was essential for visual cohesion.

 Final Design